 Improved Vision After Cataracts

 If you have any of these symptoms or you haven’t received a comprehensive eye exam for more than two years, we recommend scheduling an appointment at Chu Vision Institute.
 Particularly for people who are in their 40s, getting comprehensive eye exams at least every two years is critical to diagnosing and managing cataracts and many other eye diseases.
-At our office in Bloomington, MN, Dr. Chu can provide a prompt diagnosis and establish an individualized plan to treat your condition.
+At our office in Minneapolis, MN, Dr. Chu can provide a prompt diagnosis and establish an individualized plan to treat your condition.

 How Does Cataract Surgery Affect Your Vision?